-Melbourne Art Foundation, a not-for-profit organisation in support of living artists, recognises that arts organisations and festivals can have a negative impact on the environment.
+Melbourne Art Foundation, a not-for-profit organisation dedicated to the support of living artists, recognises that arts organisations and festivals can have a negative impact on the environment.
 We are committed to finding ways in which we can reduce the impact of Melbourne Art Fair, as well as minimise the impact of the day-to-day operations of the organisation.

 It is our policy to:

 - Stage Melbourne Art Fair in a leading sustainable event destination MCEC.
-As an institution, MCEC is committed to reducing carbon emissions to net zero by 2030.
+The institution has recently achieved Platinum Certification through EarthCheck, the world’s leading business advisory group specialising in sustainability and destination management for the travel and tourism industry.
+In addition, MCEC is committed to reducing carbon emissions to net zero by 2030.

 - Utilise reusable exhibition walling (10-year lifespan) for the Melbourne Art Fair show build.
 This approach replaces the model of using disposable walls for each iteration of an event.